-RECOMMENDATION 4 (regulation of container detention practices) - the need for Federal Government action and potential regulation, similar to US Federal Maritime Commission (FMC), to ensure reasonable container detention policies are administered.
+RECOMMENDATION 5 (regulation of container detention practices) - the need for federal government action and potential regulation, similar to US Federal Maritime Commission (FMC), to ensure reasonable container detention policies are administered.

-5. INDUSTRIAL ACTION
+6. INDUSTRIAL ACTION

-5.1.
+6.1.
 Sustained waterfront industrial action

-The Maritime Union of Australia (MUA) [and the Communications and Electrical Plumbing Union (CEPU) at DP World Australia (DPWA)] implemented a range of protected industrial actions at Australian ports, specifically during 2019 [DPWA and Hutchison Port Holdings (HPH)] and 2020 [DPW, HPH and Patrick Stevedoring] with the effect of significantly reducing the stevedores' ability to operate its normal operations as well as the flexibility to increase production in light of increased demand by the supply chain and assist reduce bottlenecks and congestion.
+The Maritime Union of Australia (MUA) [and the Communications and Electrical Plumbing Union (CEPU) at DP World Australia (DPWA)] implemented a range of protected industrial actions at Australian ports, specifically during 2019 [DPWA and Hutchison Port Holdings (HPH)] and 2020 [DPW, HPH and Patrick Stevedoring] with the effect of significantly reducing the stevedores' ability to operate its normal operations as well as the flexibility to increase production in light of increased demand by the supply chain and to assist reduction of bottlenecks and congestion.

-Between November 2020 and January 2021 the MUA also initiated protected industrial action against Svitzer and their towage operations which included bans on overtime; use of Svitzer Australia's planned maintenance system; use of Svitzer Australia's online training courses; and bans on the performance of work on selected shipping line vessels.
+Between November 2020 and January 2021, the MUA also initiated protected industrial action against Svitzer and their towage operations which included bans on overtime; use of Svitzer Australia's planned maintenance system; use of Svitzer Australia's online training courses; and bans on the performance of work on selected shipping line vessels.